uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/international-career-changers/returning-to-teaching-with-international-experience.md

 > The main thing I missed about teaching in England was the curriculum and approach to teaching and learning.

-We’re fortunate to have so many research-based educators here who share their ideas at exciting events like ResearchEd.
+We're fortunate to have so many research-based educators here who share their ideas at exciting events like ResearchEd.

 I missed being at the cutting edge of educational research, like I felt I had been while working in London.